mmcc007/sylph/README.md

 https://github.com/mmcc007/sylph/releases
 (includes a video of test running on device)

-# Limitations
-Due to mismatch between Flutter and AWS Device Farm tooling, _Sylph_ currently is limited to working only on pools of android devices.

 # Contributing
 When contributing to this repository, please feel free to discuss via issue or pull request.